Oil Painting Supplies for Beginners

-A plastic box, glassware, aluminum foil, disposable plastic plate wrapped in plastic wrap or any other way, will keep the paint usable, as long as the sealing is airtight.
+A plastic box, glassware, aluminum foil, disposable plastic plate wrapped in plastic wrap, or any other way, will keep the paint usable, as long as the sealing is airtight.

-Some pigments are toxic and should be wrapped properly and kept away from food.
+Some pigments are toxic and should be wrapped properly and kept away from food!

-How to Wash Paintbrushes
+How to Wash Paint brushes

-Paper towels are used to clean paintbrushes or palette knives while painting and can be used to open and close oil paint tubes in a clean way.
+Paper towels are great for cleaning paintbrushes and palette knives while painting, or to open and close oil paint tubes in a clean way.

 A palette is a board for organizing and mixing oil paints.